ordina-jworks/ordina-jworks.github.io/_posts/2019-08-18-Securing-Web-Applications-With-Keycloak.md

 <br>

 ## Implicit Flow versus Code Flow + PKCE
-In this example, we will use the authorization code grant flow with Proof Key for Code Exchange ([PKCE](https://tools.ietf.org/html/rfc7636)) to secure the Angular app.
+In this example, we will use the authorization code grant flow with Proof Key for Code Exchange ([PKCE](https://tools.ietf.org/html/rfc7636)){:target="_blank" rel="noopener noreferrer"} to secure the Angular app.
-It's a very long name for what could be shortened to "code flow + PKCE" which is [more secure than the implicit flow](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-13#section-3.1.2).
+It's a very long name for what could be shortened to "code flow + PKCE" which is [more secure than the implicit flow](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-13#section-3.1.2){:target="_blank" rel="noopener noreferrer"}.
 In fact, the implicit flow was never very secure to begin with.
-This is well-explained by [Nate Barbettini](https://twitter.com/nbarbettini) and [Aaron Parecki](https://twitter.com/aaronpk ):
+This is well-explained by [Nate Barbettini](https://twitter.com/nbarbettini){:target="_blank" rel="noopener noreferrer"} and [Aaron Parecki](https://twitter.com/aaronpk):{:target="_blank" rel="noopener noreferrer"}

 <div class="responsive-video">
     <iframe width="1164" height="655" src="https://www.youtube.com/embed/CHzERullHe8" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>